Precious Metals & Energy - Weekly Review and Calendar Ahead By .com - Up News Info

 Precious Metals Weekly Review

-For the week though, October gold settled up 2.8% while spot gold fell 1.4%.
+Notwithstanding those declines, gold prices are still up some 27% on the average for the year, while silver shows a gain of 47% on the average.

-Notwithstanding Friday’s declines, gold prices were still up some 32% or more on the year.
-Silver showed a gain of more than 52%.
+At Friday’s settlement, New York-traded , the benchmark for U.S. crude futures was at $42.23 per barrel.

 Energy Calendar Ahead